VillagerUnknown/VillagerCoin-LuckyCoins/README.md

 - Iron Cat - Kill Cats or search chests in Village Houses.
 Applies Speed and Night Vision.
 - Iron Chicken - Kill Chickens or search chests in the Village Fletchers.
 Applies Slow Falling.
 - Iron Golem - Kill Iron Golems or search chests in the Village Armorers and Pillager Outposts.
 Applies Resistance and Strength.
-- Iron Sheep - Kill Sheep or search chests in the Village Sherphards.
+- Iron Sheep - Kill Sheep or search chests in the Village Shepherds.
 Applies Absorption and Speed.
 - Iron Vex - Kill Vexes or search chests in Woodland Mansions.
 Applies Levitation.

 ### Gold Coins